-- Spring: Week of the Young Child/Earth Day - Summer- End of the Year Celebration Luau
+- ring eek of the o ng Child Earth Day - Summer- End of the Year Celebration Luau

 At school, our birthday traditions include singing happy birthday to your child during circle time.
 The children will be invited to create birthday wishes for your child to take home.
 We invite you to send us a short three-minute video or pictures of how you celebrate birthdays at home to share with the class.
-If for any reason, a child's religious or cultural background does not permit a child to take part in a celebration or activity, the following options are available: The child may be provided with alternate activities that would be away from the group or outside the classroom and given the choice of an alternate activity.
+If, for any reason, a child's religious or cultural background does not permit a child to take part in a celebration or activity, the following options are available; The child may be provided with alternate activities that would be away from the group or outside the classroom and given the choice of an alternate activity.
 The child may be issued an excused absence if the parent chooses to keep them home during a celebration, the child can observe the activity/ celebration but not actively participate in it.
 Every effort will be made to respect each family's cultural and religious beliefs.
 We encourage parents and families to share information on their cultural beliefs and celebrations with their child's classroom teacher to incorporate it into the curriculum.
 Please do not send any goodies, treats, toys, candy, etc., with your child during the national holidays.
-Unfortunately, we will have to politely decline any items sent to school and give them back to you.
+Unfortunately, we will have to politely decline any items sent to the school and return them to you.